 Foods to Avoid!
 Dairy is the number one food group you should avoid when you are feeling sick.
 This is because dairy products are extremely inflammatory and can be the cause of irritable bowel syndrome digestive issues such as gas, constipation and diarrhea.
 Our bodies like to maintain a neutral pH balance, and unfortunately milk and other animal products are acid forming foods.

 Essential Oils Essential oils have become one of my favorite methods for fighting a cold.
 I keep an essential oil diffuser on in my office always for my patients.
-Currently, my go to oil is the On Guard oil from doTerra.
-I have found On Guard to be the most powerful and effective essential oil for fighting off colds and flus.
-The smell is fortunately not overwhelming and has nice smoothing scent.
-On Guard is a therapeutic blend of wild orange, cinnamon bark, eucalyptus and rosemary.
-This oil has antiviral, antiseptic, and antibacterial properties.
-You can either put the oil in a diffuser or you can take it internally by diluting one drop in 4 fl. oz. of liquid.
+I have found the therapeutic blend of wild orange, cinnamon bark, eucalyptus and rosemary are effective in supporting the immune system.
+The smell is fortunately not overwhelming and has nice soothing scent.
+These oils have antiviral, antiseptic, and antibacterial properties.
+You can either put the oils in a diffuser or you can take it internally by diluting one drop in 4 fl. oz. of liquid.

 Garlic Mullein Oil Anyone who has suffered from a sinus infection knows that it is no joke!
 It can be very painful and cause symptoms such as stuffy/runny nose, headaches, postnasal drip, pain over the bridge of the nose, roof of mouth or teeth, fever, chills, nausea and dizziness or vertigo.
 My favorite natural way to fight off a sinus infection when I start to feel some of those symptoms is to use Garlic Mullein Oil ear drops.
 The two main ingredients in this oil garlic and mullein flowers have strong antiviral properties.
 Garlic also has an antifungal, antibacterial properties.
 Mullein flowers aid in reducing inflammation, softening earwax, and stimulating circulation in the ear.
 I recommend applying 1-2 drops to each ear before bed time.
 When you apply the drops, lay on your side and wait about 15 minutes then put a cotton ball in your ear to prevent any leakage of the oil from getting on your clothes or pillow when you turn over.
 Repeat the same steps with the other ear.
 I love this awesome natural treatment to kill off any unwanted bacteria that may be brewing inside your sinuses.
 It is a very powerful and concentrated oil with a strong garlic odor, so I also recommend being careful when applying it.